-A certain number of people every year get their .300 Blackout mixed with 5.56mm, rupturing the chamber and requiring purchase of a new upper.
-The best-case scenario is needing to buy a new gun; the worst case scenario is having to buy a new gun and a hospital bill.
+A certain number of people every year get their .300 Blackout mixed with 5.56mm, rupturing the chamber and detonating the barrel if not the entire upper.
+The best case scenario is needing to buy a new gun.
+The worst case scenario is that AND having to pay a hospital bill.

 If In Doubt, Don't Take Chances

 Some people can also get confused about calibers, or just straight up don't know what they're doing.

 Unless you know to a certainty that a different cartridge will headspace and fire correctly because it's definite that the cartridges in question are interchangeable and/or it's stated by the manufacturer, don't attempt it.

 Some firearms are made and marketed as being multi-caliber, such as some revolvers.
 Only use the ammunition that such firearms are stated as being capable to use.

 Gun Safety Means Using Correct Ammunition...And Paying Attention